withrocks/arteria-provisioning/README.md

   ./arteria-lib

 *The runfolder micro-service*

 The runfolder package will be installed on testtank1 and integration tests will run during provisioning.
-The runfolder micro-service is running on port 10800:
+The service is running on port 10800 by default:
  * Browse to http://testtank1:10800/api/1.0 for api help
  * Run integration tests:
    * From testtank1: